Unleashing the Tiger: Inference Attacks on Split Learning: Introduction

-However, while the practical properties of split learning have been exhaustively validated~\cite{splitnn_selfsurvey, splitnn4}, little effort has been spent investigating the security of this machine learning framework.
-In this paper, \textbf{we carry out the first fundamental security analysis of split learning and make explicit its inherent insecurity.} We demonstrate that the assumptions on which the security of split learning is based are fundamentally flawed, and a suitable adversary can easily subvert the defenses of the training framework.
-In particular, we implement a general attack strategy that allows a malicious server to recover private training instances of the participants during the distributed training.
-In the attack, a malicious server hijacks the model's learning processes and drive them to an insecure state that can be exploited for inference or inversion attacks.
-The attack is domain-independent and can be seamlessly applied to various split learning variants~\cite{splitfed}.
-We call this general attack \textbf{feature-space hijacking attack} and introduce several adaptations of it.
-We test them on different datasets and demonstrate their applicability under realistic threat scenarios. \paragraph{Overview} The paper starts in Section~\ref{sec:cml} by covering the necessary background on distributed machine learning.
-Section~\ref{sec:fsha} follows by introducing and validating our main contribution - the feature-space hijacking attack framework.
-Then, Section~\ref{sec:def} covers the applicability of existing defensive mechanisms within the split learning framework.
-Section~\ref{sec:conc} concludes the paper, although appendices contain complementary material.
+In this paper, \textbf{we carry out the first, in-depth, security analysis of split learning and draw attention to its inherent insecurity.} We demonstrate that the assumptions on which the security of split learning is based are fundamentally flawed, and a \mb{motivated} adversary can easily subvert the defenses of the training framework.
+In particular, we implement a general attack strategy that allows a malicious server to recover private training instances during the distributed training.
+In the attack, the server hijacks the model's learning processes and drives them to an insecure state that can be exploited for inference attacks.
+In the process, the attacker does not need to know any portion of the client's private training sets or the client's architecture.
+The attack is domain-independent and can be seamlessly applied to various split learning variants~\cite{splitfed, split_fed2}.
+We call this general attack: the \textbf{feature-space hijacking attack} (FSHA) and introduce several adaptations of it.
+We test the proposed attacks on different datasets and demonstrate their applicability under realistic threat scenarios such as data-bounded adversaries.

+Furthermore, we show that client-side attacks that have been previously devised on federated learning \mb{settings} remain effective within the split learning framework.
+In particular, we adapt and extend the inference attack proposed in~\cite{gan_attack} to make it work in split learning.
+Our attack demonstrates how a malicious client can recover suitable approximations of private training instances of other honest clients participating in the distributed training.
+Eventually, this result confirms the insecurity of split learning also against client-side attacks.